-Understanding why a payroll system is necessary, the costs associated with payroll, how to set one up and how to find the best solution can be the difference between an intuitive cloud-based system and a confusing platform that causes headaches.
+Payroll software helps automate the entire payroll process, so you don't have to manually complete every step yourself.
+Understanding the methodology of payroll systems, the costs associated with payroll, how to set a system up and how to find the best solution can be the difference between an intuitive, efficient system and one that is confusing and causes headaches every payroll period.

 Why is a payroll system necessary?

-If you pay your workers, you need a payroll system.
-Whether that's a cloud-based solution or manual process, you need a system in place to track hours, understand deductions and issue payments to your workers.
+Whether it's a cloud-based solution or manual process, you need a system in place to track employee hours, understand deductions and issue payments to your workers.
 Adopting a manual process can be a huge time suck for a growing small business.
-If you have several employees, you'll have to manually track their hours and rates.
-Then you'll have to research both federal and state tax law so you're deducting the correct amount for taxes from each paycheck.
+If you have several employees, you have to manually track their hours and rates.
+Then you have to research both federal and state tax law so you're deducting the correct amount for taxes from each paycheck.

-After all this, you'll have to pay employees, track year-to-date spending and keep an eye on time off payouts.
+After all this, you have to pay employees, track year-to-date spending and keep an eye on time-off payouts.
 There are several responsibilities and factors to juggle when processing payroll manually.
 If you're trying to work on payroll and run your business, it's easy to become overwhelmed.

-Payroll technology automates a lot of these processes and even provides online portals for your employees to view important payment information, like tax deductions, 401(k) withdrawals and other breakdowns of benefits.
-More importantly, it helps business owners focus on running their business rather on administrative tasks, like payroll.
+Payroll technology automates a lot of these processes.
+It provides online portals for your employees to view important payment information, like tax deductions, 401(k) withdrawals and other breakdowns of benefits.
+More importantly, it helps business owners focus on running their business rather than spending all of their time on administrative tasks.